Check mysql-connections¶

 States¶

-max_connections). - WARN if the number of aborted connections is more than 3% of all client connections.
+- WARN if the current number of connections (

-- WARN if name resolution is active (if --ignore-name-resolution is ommitted).
+Aborted_connects / Connections) exceeds 3%. - WARN if name resolution is active (unless

 Perfdata / Metrics¶